 If you aren’t sure, search the name on mainstream news websites to see the standard, accepted spelling.

 Getting names wrong in an article is potentially unprofessional.
-Readers can lose trust in the rest the piece as a result.
+Readers can lose trust in the rest of the piece as a result.

 2. Inappropriate Or Irrelevant Featured Images